-I am an experienced and qualified counsellor, psychotherapist and life coach with specialist training in working with individuals, couples (heterosexual, same sex and non-binary), young people (ages 11-18) and families (two or more people from different generations).
+I am an experienced and qualified counsellor, psychotherapist and life coach with specialist training in working with individuals, couples (heterosexual, same sex and non-binary), young people (ages 11-18) and non-traditional relationship groups.
 I am a Relate qualified practitioner and accredited member of the BACP (British Association for Counselling and Psychotherapy).
-I am a member of BICA (British Infertility Counselling Association) and am a registered NHS provider.
+I am a member of BICA (British Infertility Counselling Association) and am a registered NHS supplier.

-I originally trained with Relate and for the last 13 years have worked in Relate centres, schools, GP surgeries, homeless hostels and in private practice.
+I originally trained with Relate and for the last 14 years have worked in Relate centres, schools, GP surgeries, homeless hostels and in private practice.
 Alongside my private practice I am currently working for Harley Street Fertility Clinic and Care Fertility, counselling couples and individuals prior to, during and following fertility treatment.
 For the last four years I have also offered life coaching.
 I work short and long term, from single sessions to fixed session work, to open ended work that may last months or years.

 In both therapy and coaching I believe the relationship between therapist/coach and client to be the most important thing.
 I will listen to you openly, without judgement and with warmth and acceptance.
 I believe that being down to earth, friendly and flexible is key to establishing a good relationship and that it is through good relationships that change occurs most naturally and effectively.

 Post Graduate Diploma in Counselling & Psychotherapy (University of East London – Distinction)

 Advanced Diploma in Life Coaching (Learning Curve – Distinction)

 Advanced Certificate in Systemic Practice with Families and Couples (Institute of Family Therapy – Merit)

 Graduate Certificate in Couples Counselling (Relate / University of East London)

 Domestic Violence & Abuse

 Survivors of Child Sexual Abuse